“People compose for many reasons: to become immortal; because the pianoforte happens to be open; because they

 ..............1) MORE FINGERS COVERING THE HOLES CONSECUTIVELY MEANS THE RECORDER TUBE ELONGATES and THE SOUND GOES LOWER

 .........b.
-FINGERING "T1" IS THE NOTE "B" and EVERY TIME A NEW CONSECUTIVE FINGER IS ADDED SEALING HOLE IN ORDER GOING DOWN, THE PITCH LOWERS and THE LETTER NAMES MOVE BACKWARDS
+FINGERING "T1" IS THE NOTE "B" and EVERY TIME A NEW CONSECUTIVE FINGER IS ADDED SEALING A HOLE IN ORDER GOING DOWN, THE PITCH LOWERS and THE LETTER NAMES MOVE BACKWARDS

 DOWN THE MUSICAL ALPHABET